 High school students are experiencing high levels of stress, and this is affecting their academic performance.
-In our current class, we are working with kids who have lost a family member to Covid.
+In one class, we worked with kids who had lost a family member to Covid.
 So the fact that these dogs can touch their hearts and deliver love without the need for words is priceless.
 Even kids who don't want to talk, open up to the sweet dogs.

 Our program combines interacting with dogs with learning social skills and self-soothing resilience methods.
 We use several methods to evaluate stress levels before and after interacting with the dogs during our one-hour class.
 After students get to interact with our dogs, we see a significant reduction in stress levels.
 We have also begun testing with HeartMath computer evaluation of Heart Rate Variability which tests the increase of parasympathetic nervous system response (reduction of stress reactions.)